Post-Internet: History

-James Ferraro experimented with hip-hop with the release of his albums Inhale C-4 $$$$$ and Sushi.

-Soundcloud rap has been credited with emerging primarily on the internet.
-Amarco referred to internet cloud rap artist Yung Lean, who visually drew influence from seapunk and vaporwave aesthetics, as "by and large a product of the internet and a leading example of a generation of youths who garner fame through social media."
-Additionally, rapper Sematary's sound has been described as "distinctly post-internet".

-The Swedish internet rap collective Drain Gang, consisting of Bladee, Ecco2K, Thaiboy Digital, and Whitearmor, have also been described as reflective of post-internet music.
-Bladee cited the work of James Ferraro under the pseudonym BEBETUNE$ as an influence.
-In 2025, Bladee and Ferraro collaborated with Microsoft on an interactive visual art project incorporating generative AI.

-Other rappers who have been described as post-internet include JPEGMafia and Edward Skeletrix, the latter of whom initially gained popularity by experimenting with AI-generated videos to TikTok.
+In 2009, Gene McHugh adopted Marisa Olson's term "postinternet art" and authored the blog "Post-Internet", which began the movement while further discussing and popularizing the concept.
+Artist and creator of Image Object sculpture series Artie Vierkant also developed the idea.
+The term has been described as loosely defined while the movement itself grew out of Internet Art and Net.art.
+That same year, artists Brad Troemel, Artie Vierkant and Lauren Christiansen created the Tumblr blog The Jogging which received attention for its work in post internet art.
+The blog showcased Google Images and online products photoshopped together as artworks.
+The site grew in the summer of 2012 due to the inclusion of several new members.

 Exhibitions

 There have been a number of significant group art shows explicitly exploring Post-Internet themes.
 There was a 2014 exhibition called Art Post-Internet at Beijing's Ullens Center for Contemporary Art, which ARTnews named one of the "most art exhibitions of the 2010s" which "set out to encapsulate the budding movement."
 MoMA curated Ocean of Images in 2015, a show "probing the effects of an image-based post-Internet reality."
 The 2016 9th Berlin Biennale, titled The Present in Drag, curated by the art collective DIS, is described as a Post-Internet exhibition.
 Other examples include: